-Born in Lebanon and at home in Germany, studies and double diploma in classical and popular singing, at home in Western and Arabic music - all this distinguishes me, makes me a border crosser.
+Born in Lebanon and at home in Germany, studies and double diploma in classical and popular singing, at home in Western and Arabic music - all this distinguishes me, makes me a border

 A border crosser who always seeks and finds what connects.